 Unconditional promises to give cash and other assets to the Center are reported at fair value at the date the promise is received.
-Conditional promises to give and intentions to give are reported at fair value at the date the gift is received or when the conditions are met.
-The gifts are reported as either temporarily or permanently restricted support if they are received with donor stipulations that limit the use of the donated assets or contain a time restriction.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified as unrestricted net assets and reported in the statements of activity as net assets released from restrictions.
-Donor-restricted contributions whose restrictions are met within the same year as received are reported as unrestricted contributions in the accompanying financial statements.
+Conditional promises to give are reported at fair value at the date the gift is received or when the conditions are met.
+The gifts are reported as either temporarily or permanently restricted contributions if the donor stipulates either a time or purpose restriction.
+When a time restriction expires or a purpose restriction is fulfilled, the temporarily restricted net assets are reclassified as unrestricted net assets and reported in the statements of activity as net assets released from restrictions.
+Donor-restricted contributions whose restrictions are met within the same year as received are reported as unrestricted contributions in the accompanying consolidated financial statements.